versioneye/veye/README.md

 ## Initial configuration

 The tool will raise an exception if the configuration file is missing.
-Veye needs a configuration file to keep the user specific settings and the API Key.
+The Veye uses the configuration file to keep settings and your API Key.

 #### create config file